 So BHN was started in solidarity with those seeking asylum and experiencing destitution - embracing our six core values of Solidarity, Equality, Mutual Empowerment, Hospitality, Integrity and Creative Resistance.
 Since the beginning, we have created spaces where local people and those seeking safety can come together, learn from each other, and create a rich and welcoming community of people from all around the world.

-The network has grown extensively since its initial days, from just a few households around Bristol to over 30 people being hosted at a time across our thriving hosting network and our men's house We also have our lively and relaxed welcome centre each Monday and provide 1-1 support to all our members with progressing their asylum claim via our dedicated specialist advocacy team (HELP).
+The network has grown extensively since its initial days, from just a few households around Bristol to over 30 people being hosted at a time across our thriving hosting network and our men's house.
+We also have our lively and relaxed Welcome Centre each Monday and provide 1-1 support to all our members with progressing their asylum claim via our dedicated specialist advocacy team (our HELP Team).
 We have a popular volunteering scheme with a mix of UK born and refugee volunteers including most of our current members.
 These volunteers deliver most of our services.
 For years BHN was fully run by volunteers and supported by generous donations from local people.
 We now have 8 part-time members of staff and over 100 volunteers and are working in partnership with funders and local donors to keep providing spaces of safety and welcome to those experiencing destitution in Bristol.

 If you are interested in connecting with us, please be sure to get in touch.